 The Food Security and Agriculture Cluster (FSAC) in Yemen was established in 2012, is co-led by WFP and FAO.

-A total of 12.9 million Yemenis are food insecure, with 6.1 million people considered severely food insecure.
-In 2015, the Food Security and Agriculture Cluster Partners have prioritized the most urgent needs of 7.6 million people with emergency food and livelihoods assistance, in the priority governorates currently in emergency phase 4.
+In 2016, the Food Security and Agriculture Cluster Partners have prioritized the most urgent needs of 8.8 million people with emergency food and livelihoods assistance and livelihoods restoration, in the governorates currently in IPC “emergency phase 4” and “crisis phase 3”.

 - Capital - Sanaa